10 Invoice Examples: What To Include + Best Practices

 Invoicing Best Practices

 Sending the invoice early will allow your client to make the necessary arrangements to settle the payment on time.
 The best time to bill a client is right after the purchase.
 The longer you wait after providing goods or services to send the invoice, the longer it will take you to get paid.
-QuickBooks Online is our best overall invoicing software and can make sending timely invoices much easier.
+QuickBooks Online is our overall best invoicing software and can make sending timely invoices much easier.

 When adding a message to your invoice, always be polite.
 Saying “please pay your invoice” or “thank you for your business” may not only help you get paid faster, but it’ll be good for your brand and image.
 It is recommended that you mention that they can contact you if they have any questions and that you appreciate their present and future business.

 Before extending credit to customers, you must have them sign an agreement that allows them to purchase goods and services on credit.
-Don’t forget to include payment and penal clauses in the agreement.
+Don’t forget to include payment and penalty clauses in the agreement.
 Specify in the agreement the terms, applicable interest for late payments, and penalties that can arise from violating the provisions of the agreement.

 Let the customer sign all pages of the agreement.
 After that, let a notary public notarize the document to make it admissible in court without question of its authenticity.
 In case the customer refuses to pay you, the notarized agreement is strong evidence against them.

-“Due upon receipt” is an invoice term popular among small business owners that indicates to the customer they are expected to immediately pay your invoice.
+“Due upon receipt” is one of the common invoice terms popular among small business owners that indicates to the customer they are expected to immediately pay your invoice.
 From your customer’s perspective, this is very inconvenient and sometimes impossible because they only write checks or otherwise issue payments once a week.
-From the issuer’s perspective, “due upon receipt” is a problematic payment term because it fails to define a realistic due date that can be used for late fees, interest, and collection activities.

 You’ll be much better off choosing a different invoice term, such as Net 10.
 While Net 10 still requires fast payment by your customer, it establishes a realistic due date that can be used to compute penalties and interest if your customer misses the deadline.